BlockSigner/cove/site/content/english/sav-fsa.md

 All you need is a mobile phone and a valid identification document (passport or identity card).

 {{% fancy-list %}}
-- **Skribble's coming by your office**
+- **Skribble visits your office**
 - **We will identify you**
 - **You're ready to sign right away**
 {{% /fancy-list %}}

-A law firm may also be empowered to identify persons itself.
+A law firm may also elect to identify persons itself.

 {{< intro-partner
   "swisscom.png"